Coma White

-"Coma White" is a song by American rock band Marilyn Manson.
-It is the last track from the album Mechanical Animals.
-"Coma White" is a hard rock ballad written by the band's eponymous vocalist, Twiggy Ramirez, Madonna Wayne Gacy, Zim Zum and produced by Manson and Michael Beinhorn.
+"Coma White" is a song by American rock band Marilyn Manson and the last track on the album Mechanical Animals.
+It is a hard rock ballad written by Manson, Twiggy Ramirez, Madonna Wayne Gacy, Zim Zum and produced by Manson and Michael Beinhorn.
 It was inspired by Manson's relationship with Rose McGowan and the numbness that his drug use caused him to feel.
 The track features a snare drum, cymbals, guitar, piano and keyboard bass in its instrumentation.
 Critics offered varied interpretations of its meaning, ranging from a song about a drug-addicted woman to a critique of celebrity culture.
 The song garnered a mostly positive response from music critics, with some critics deeming it one of the greatest songs of the band's career.

 The song's music video was directed by Samuel Bayer.
 It recreates the assassination of John F. Kennedy with Manson as President Kennedy, McGowan as Jacqueline Kennedy, and the other members of the band as Secret Service agents; it also features Manson on a cross.
 Manson explained that it was intended as a tribute to men like Kennedy and Jesus who "died at the hands of mankind's unquenchable thirst for violence."
 It garnered significant controversy, and its premiere on MTV was delayed due to both the Columbine High School massacre and the death of John F. Kennedy Jr. Critical response to the clip was mixed; some critics found it touching while others felt it was unsuited to the song.